grafana/loki/docs/sources/configuration/_index.md

 # sharding of all queries at all times.
 # CLI flag: -frontend.min-sharding-lookback
 [min_sharding_lookback: <duration> | default = 0s]

+# Split queries by an interval and execute in parallel, 0 disables it.
+You
+# should use in multiple of 24 hours (same as the storage bucketing scheme),
+# to avoid queriers downloading and processing the same chunks.
+This also
+# determines how cache keys are chosen when result caching is enabled
+# CLI flag: -querier.split-queries-by-interval
+[split_queries_by_interval: <duration> | default = 0s]
 ```

 ### grpc_client_config